aeternity/aesophia/docs/sophia_stdlib.md

 Oh Hi!
 I see you are editing the stdlib documentation, that's really cool.
 I have a request for you – if you are going to update some stuff here please check if the comments in the sources are up to date as well.
-You may find them in the aeternity/aesophia repo in priv/stdlib directory.
-Also, if the changes are about the builtin functions (ie. these written in FATE VM, not in Sophia) please remember to update their entries in aeternity/protocol repo in contracts/sophia.md file.
+You may find them in the priv/stdlib directory.
 Thanks!
 -->

 # Standard library